tigrouind/AITD-tools/README.md

 # Requirements

-You need to install [.NET Desktop Runtime 9.0](https://dotnet.microsoft.com/en-us/download/dotnet/9.0) (Windows 10 or newer) to run the tools.
+You need to install [.NET Desktop Runtime 9.0](https://dotnet.microsoft.com/en-us/download/dotnet/9.0) (requires Windows 10 or newer) to run the tools.
+Unless you are a developer, you don't need the SDK, the runtime Windows x64 version is enough.

 # LifeDISA